Browser does not support script.

 This is a Government Scheme run by Jobcentre Plus.
 As well as giving advice and information to disabled people and employers, Jobcentre Plus pays a grant towards any extra employment costs that result from a person's disability.
 Access to Work now also covers those on work experience.
 HR will help with applications for reasonable adjustments through Access to Work.

-Students who are carers should talk to their module or personal tutor, the Student Hub or the Students' Union for advice and support.
+Students who are carers should talk to their module or personal tutor or the Students' Union for advice and support.